Vincenzo1301/Vincenzo1301/README.md

 - 👋 Hi, I’m @Vincenzo1301
-- 👀 I’m interested in IOS and backend development.
+- 👀 I’m interested in backend development.
-- 🌱 I’m currently learning IOS development.
+- 🌱 I study informatics.

 <!---
 Vincenzo1301/Vincenzo1301 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.